As voice search becomes more and more popular, it’s essential to make sure your content is optimized for it.

 The average voice search result page loads in 4.6 seconds (52% faster than the average page).

-So, if you want your content to come up in voice searches, you need to make sure your site loads quickly.
+So, if you want your content to come up in those searches, you need to make sure your site loads quickly.

 Here are a few tips to improve your page speed: